Careful!

 -p='[{"op": "add", "path": "/spec/template/metadata/labels/kuma.io~1sidecar-injection", "value": "enabled"}]'

-After this is done, you’ll have to re-enable the port-forward, and then you can go to Kuma GUI (port 5681) and you should see this metric increment on redis
+After this is done, you’ll have to re-enable the port-forward, and then you can go to the Kuma GUI, check the Stats

 The below diagram shows that all services are now in the mesh: